 Eric Cohen

-Eric Cohen is the CEO of Tikvah, which he has led since 2007.
-He was the founder and remains editor-at-large of the New Atlantis, is the founding publisher of the Jewish Review of Books and Mosaic, and currently serves on the board of directors of the Ethics and Public Policy Center, the Witherspoon Institute, and National Affairs, as well as on the editorial advisory board of First Things.
-Mr. Cohen has published in numerous academic and popular journals, magazines, and newspapers, including the Wall Street Journal, Washington Post, Mosaic, Commentary, the Weekly Standard, the New Republic, First Things, and other prominent publications.
-He is the author of In the Shadow of Progress: Being Human in the Age of Technology (2008) and co-editor of The Future is Now: America Confronts the New Genetics (2002).
-He was previously managing editor of the Public Interest and served as a senior consultant to the President’s Council on Bioethics.
+Eric Cohen is the President and CEO of Tikvah, where he has served in a leadership role since 2007.
+He is one of the founders and chairman of the board of Emet Classical Academy, and he has been involved in founding many publications, including the New Atlantis (where he continues to serve as editor-at-large), the Jewish Review of Books, and Mosaic magazine (where he serves as publisher).
+He was also instrumental in building Tikvah’s operations in Israel, and he serves on the board of directors of the Ethics and Public Policy Center and the Hertog Foundation.
+Mr. Cohen writes regularly in numerous academic and popular journals, magazines, and newspapers, and is the author of In the Shadow of Progress: Being Human in the Age of Technology (2008) and co-editor of The Future Is Now: America Confronts the New Genetics (2002).
+He was previously managing editor of the Public Interest and served as a senior advisor to the President’s Council on Bioethics.

 Robert Nicholson